frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise3.md

-# Exercise 3: Extruding Smarter
+# Exercise 3: More Extrudes

 ## Extrude the Rectangles